thephpleague/flysystem-bundle/docs/1-getting-started.md

 ## Using memory storage in tests

-One of the best reason to use a filesystem abstraction in your project is the ability it gives you to swap the actual implementation during tests.
+One of the best reasons to use a filesystem abstraction in your project is the ability it gives you to swap the actual implementation during tests.

 More specifically, it can be useful to swap from a persisted storage to a memory one during